PaulHuettl/k8s_tekton_example/README.md

 kubectl get pods -A
 ```

-You should see the pods appearing corresponding to the tasks contained in the pipeline, so e.g.
+You should see the pods appearing corresponding to the tasks contained in the Pipeline, so e.g.
 `ci-cd-vjnsn-fetch-source-pod`

 If everything goes through, after a good minute you should see a pod `read-file-deployment-<id>`